 Deciding which one is suitable for your company depends on the precision of weld required, time allocated for setup, utilization and initial cost.
 There are several benefits and fallbacks to using TIG and MIG welding, depending on your facility's needs.

 Advantages and Disadvantages of TIG Welding

-If you're looking for help making this important automation decision, RobotWorx is here to help.
+Interested in automating a mig or tig welding operation?
+RobotWorx is here to help.
 Our highly-trained staff can assist you in deciding which application is right for you.
 They can also help you design and fabricate your MIG or TIG welding system.
-For more information, contact RobotWorx at 740-251-4327 or use the contact us link at the top of the www.used-robots.com page.
+For more information, contact RobotWorx at 740-251-4327 or contact us here.